The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Chalky

-Chalky's mom's name is Climber, and Chalky's probably the most agile and jumpiest of the fainting goat bucklings.
+Chalky's mom's name is Climber, and Chalky was the most agile and jumpiest of the fainting goat bucklings.
 When Chalky came to the farm, we laughed at the juxtaposition of his black balls (teehee) and his mostly white body.
 They reminded us of a rock climber's Chalk Bag (Chalky's full name).
 Alas, Johnny and Chalky had to give up those parts of themselves in order to live as pets on Ancient Spring Farm but we hope their good lives here will make up for that sacrifice!

 Aon (Hot Item)

 In summer 2023 we added four female fainting goats to our herd.
 Aon (meaning one in Irish Gaelic) is registered as Hot Item (mom is Hot Topic) and is Johnny's full sister!
 She and her friend Dubh are the foundations of our new fainting goat breeding program.
-We plan to breed her this fall to one of Lookout Mountain Growers' stout bucks.

 Bin Dubh (Mountain Top)

 Aon's friend Bin Dubh (meaning black peak in Irish Gaelic) is registered as Mountain Top (mom is Mentone, a town in Alabama near Lookout Mountain) and is our other foundational doe.
 Aon and Dubh aren't at all related but look how similar their coloring is!
-We hope to get some very healthy, stout, and colorful babies from these two.

 Fabulocity

 Two doelings also joined the farm family as 2024 breeders.
 Fabulocity's mom, Fabulous Felicity, had three babies and decided that taking care of two was enough.
-So Lookout Mountain Growers raised Fabulocity and she became a real sweetheart who loves people!
-Now she's Ancient Spring Farm's fainting goat ambassador in addition to the fattest and fluffiest little goat you've ever seen.
+So Lookout Mountain Goats raised Fabulocity and she became a real sweetheart who loves people!
+Now she's Ancient Spring Farm's fainting goat ambassador in addition to the fattest and fluffiest goat you've ever seen.

 Flyer